Summary

-The Big Idea: Distributions Over Functions
+The Central Idea: Distributions Over Functions

 Why Gaussian Processes Matter